Cionn3/rs-uniswap-sniper/readme.md

 This repo is just for educational purposes only, showcasing some of the amazing capabilities of `revm` (what will happen after this state change, etc...).

+## Keep in mind

+- While the bot is technically working and doesn't crash there may still be some bugs that I haven't noticed.
+- Every information the bot holds for the tokens we bought is kept in memory if you restart the bot all the information will be lost and you will have to manually withdraw the tokens from the contract and sell them, use with caution!

 ## Usage

 If you want to try it:

 1. Go to `contracts/src/sniper.sol` and fill in your addresses.
 2. Deploy and fund your contract.
-3. Go to `src/utils/helpers.rs` and fill in your addresses and private keys.
+3. Go to `src/utils/constants.rs` and fill in your addresses and private keys.
 4. Compile with: `RUSTFLAGS="-C target-cpu=native" cargo build --profile maxperf`
 5. Navigate to the `target/maxperf`
 6. And run it: `./rs-uniswap-sniper`